 This completes the configuration process.
 Let’s go ahead and see this in action.

 To test SMS-based authentication,

 1. Go to Office 365 Home page (https://office.com)

 3. In Sign-in box, type the phone number for the user name field and click on Next

 4. This will send SMS message with OTP code.

 5. Type the code and click on Sign in to complete the authentication process.

 6. As expected, user Debra can access the office portal successfully.
 Nice and simple!

-As we can see above SMS-based authentication for Azure AD is working as expected.
+As we can see above, Password-less authentication is working with SMS as expected.